fasiha/kanda.cafe/all-about-particles.md

 	7. Indicates approximation (by showing an approximate upper limit) regarding number or quantity: “around, up to”
 4. ても・でも
 	1. “Even if, even though“
-	2. After verbs, used in conjunction with interrogative‘s for emphasis: “no matter where (who, what, etc.)“
+	2. After verbs, used in conjunction with interrogatives for emphasis: “no matter where (who, what, etc.)“
 	3. Emphasizes an approximate limit: “at the most“
 5. でも
 	1. Used of pronounced emphasize a hypothetical: “even, even if”